PSS-UU/utils/README.md

 ### Specifying Story Points

 You can specify story points in the notes of a card.
-Any number in parenthesis followed by an optional P is considered a story point.
+Any number in parenthesis followed by an optional P is considered a story point, or any occurrence by the string "weight: " followed by a number.
 For cards without story points, a default value is used (currently 1).

 I believe all current methods for specifying story points are parsed correctly, but PRs are welcome otherwise!